ghidora77/GEE_Labs_Website/docs/Lab_06.md

 2. **Image Clipping**

    This section follows along with some of our earlier work in clipping our image to a certain area.
 Whether you need to bring in your own shapefiles.
-The code below clips a single around a 200km buffer around Los Angeles.
+The code below [clips](https://developers.google.com/earth-engine/apidocs/ee-image-clip) the imagery within a 200km buffer on the center of Los Angeles.

 ```javascript
 // Get December image - "avg_rad" band